 - Contour Cut line should also on its own seperate artwork layer

 - Make sure contour cut line is continuous and non-broken

 - Taken account into the blade width in design

 A 1/8" or .125" border must be added on top of the final printed size and designs must bleed to the edge.
 No white space or border should be shown between the artwork and the bleed line.
 Make sure text is 1/4" or .25" away from the artwork edge or the trim line to prevent accidental cropping.

 Print previews are not a safe and sure measuring tool for colour accuracy.
 Colours on the file may be affected by monitor calibration, screen resolution and lighting.
 Many Pantone colours appear different when converted to a four-colour CMYK process.

 To achieve the desired colour on press, digital files must reflect accurate colour models and percentage.
 Please make sure all colours and images are in CMYK mode for colour accuracy and a better quality output.

-All images and pictures should be at least 200dpi to 300dpi.
+All images and pictures should be 300dpi.